neelsomani/known-falsehood-mechinterp/README.md

   --max-pairs 150
 ```

 We subsample stance pairs during the sweep to make full-layer evaluation tractable.
 The goal is to localize the causal layer band, after which selected layers can be rerun with more pairs.
 This writes per-layer deltas to `dataset/delta_directions/` and per-layer eval results to `dataset/layerwise_delta_eval.jsonl`.
+We commit our results to `docs/layerwise_delta_eval.jsonl`.
 In our runs, the largest drop appeared around layer 40.

 ### Findings